-It’s true that smartphones can make our lives easier and easier as we can manage our everyday tasks.
-I always wonder on the growth of a casual phone to a smartphone, how much phones have progressed?!
+It’s true that smartphones can make our lives easier and easier than we can manage our everyday tasks.
+I always wonder on the growth of a casual phone to a smartphone, how many phones have progressed?!
 These marvel giant hunks of hardware are changing the ancient perception of shopping and it had sprayed its drops on retail sector too.

-These smartphones gave a new insight to the so called brick- and-mortar retail stores, from stores to catalogue browsing to internet retail sector traveled a long way and now you don’t require even a laptop to make purchases.
+These smartphones gave a new insight to the so-called brick- and-mortar retail stores, from stores to catalog browsing to internet retail sector traveled a long way and now you don’t require even a laptop to make purchases.
 Retailers are now investing in new e-commerce technology which encourages customers to shop strategically for deals inside physical stores.

 In ancient days people believed that sale only happens when the customer walked into the shop but now the buying process has changed to a simple click on an email or just going to an online store.
 So for retailers, the reach of their products has extended.
 For example, if somebody sees an individual wearing a watch or some other product which he likes while walking downs a street, he or she can suddenly browse for the same and can reach to their interest instantly.